Meigyoku-Thmn/Ever17Converter/README.md

 Basically, I try to convert __everything__, even the tiniest visual effect.
 - Almost all significant opcodes are resolved;
 - Can extract everything.

+This is somewhat a "scratch" project, so don't expect it tidy.